 Improved disclosure provisions include:

-- it is mandatory for motor dealers to disclose to consumers information that might affect a consumer's decision to buy a car or to buy a car at a certain price
+- it's mandatory for motor dealers to disclose to consumers information that might affect a consumer's decision to buy a car or to buy a car at a certain price

 - this includes information about any major modifications to a vehicle, past flood or hail damage, whether a vehicle has previously been written-off and whether there is any suspicion of odometer tampering

-- dealers are required to disclose this information in the dealer notice that is attached to the vehicle being sold
+- dealers are required to disclose this information in the dealer notice that's attached to the vehicle being sold

 - the Act provides substantial penalties for a motor dealer who fails to disclose important information to consumers about a vehicle they are looking to purchase.